094459/newsletter-oss-projects/README.md

 [codecatalyst-runner-cli](https://aws-oss.beachgeek.co.uk/3up) This repository contains a command line tool that will allow you to run Amazon CodeCatalyst workflows locally.
 The README provides the instructions for quickly installing and getting started, so if  you have been using Amazon CodeCatalyst and looking for this, look no more.(#196)

+**container-resiliency**

+[container-resiliency](https://aws-oss.beachgeek.co.uk/3vs) the primary goal of this repository is to provide a comprehensive guide and patterns for organisations to design, deploy, and operate highly resilient and fault-tolerant containerised applications on AWS.
+These patterns aims to provide the knowledge and practical guidance necessary to mitigate risks, minimise downtime, and ensure the continuous availability and resilience of containerised applications on AWS, ultimately enhancing their overall operational efficiency and customer experience.(#197)

+**e1s**

+[e1s](https://aws-oss.beachgeek.co.uk/3w1)  is a terminal application from [Xing Yahao](https://twitter.com/keidarcy) to easily browse and manage AWS ECS resources, supports both Fargate and EC2 ECS launch types.
+Inspired by k9s. e1s uses the default aws-cli configuration.
+It does not store or send your access and secret key anywhere.
+The access and secret key are used only to securely connect to AWS API via AWS SDK. e1s is available on Linux, macOS and Windows platforms. (#197)

 **ec2RuntimeMonitor**

 [ec2RuntimeMonitor](https://aws-oss.beachgeek.co.uk/3ra) EC2 runtime monitor is a serverless solution to get a notification when an EC2 instance is running for a time exceeding a user defined threshold.
 The README covers use cases why you might find this useful, but principally cost optimisation as well as reducing your carbon footprint are two key reasons why this might be a useful tool to keep your toolkit. (#193)